vieirads/JBI-19-0505/README.md

          the number of pairs overlapping.
 ```

-Code to calculate the patristic distance among species was written in R by Jorge and all files necessary to reproduce the results are in the folder `patristic_analysis`.
+Code to calculate the patristic distance among species was written in R by Jorge and all files necessary to reproduce the results are in the folder `patristic_analysis_R`.

 # Figures